 How do you pick a cabin on a Royal Caribbean ship that will be the right choice for you?

 There are so many cabins you can choose from when booking a cruise, that the decision can be downright daunting.
-Royal Caribbean sails some of the biggest new cruise ships, and its newest ship will have 2805 rooms on just that vessel!
+Royal Caribbean sails some of the biggest new cruise ships, and its biggest ship has 2805 rooms on just that vessel!

 Besides the total amount of rooms, you also have to figure out the cabin categories.